 Market Report Lithuania – The Lithuanian Study Abroad Market

-Figures from UNESCO show that nearly 11,000 Lithuanian students are studying overseas for a tertiary degree.
-UK, Denmark and the Netherlands are the most popular study destinations.
-Lithuanian students are highly mobile.
-8% of all university students decide to study abroad at some point.
-Many of these students decide to prolong their stay abroad and are pursuing a career overseas.
-This brain drain is a major challenge for the Lithuanian economy.
+Figures from UNESCO indicate that around 11,000 Lithuanian students are pursuing tertiary education abroad, with the UK, Denmark, and the Netherlands consistently among the most popular destinations.
+Approximately 8% of all university students study abroad at some stage, and many extend their stays for career opportunities, contributing to ongoing brain drain challenges for the domestic economy.

 Quick facts